gopinathsjsu/individual-project-harshanirudh/README.md

 **Java 8 needs to be installed**

 - Open CMD or Terminal
-- Download the JAR file from the repository present in artifacts folder.
+- Download the JAR file from the repository present in **bin** folder.
 - Run the following command in terminal
 `java -jar <jar_name> <input_file_location>`
 - For example: `java -jar Inventory-billing-0.0.1-SNAPSHOT.jar input.csv`